ndrarmstrong/web/_posts/2009-01-08-nicholas-on-channel-9.markdown

 layout: post
 published: true
 title: Nicholas on Channel 9!
+excerpt: Welcome to everyone coming across this blog after seeing me speak with Adam Kinney about photoSuru.
 ---

 Welcome to everyone coming across this blog after seeing me speak with Adam Kinney about <a